It was Day 4 of our South Dakota road trip. After a couple of hours visiting Mt. Rushmore, we traveled to Custer State Park.

 DO: Stop at the Visitor’s Center

-I was drive Wildlife Loop Road and was not as jazzed as Buddy was to stop at the Visitor Center.
+I was eager to begin our drive on Wildlife Loop Road and as such, I was not as jazzed as Buddy was to stop at the Visitor Center.
 Was I wrong!

 Highlights from the visitor center include: